mhyrr/conversationjs/readme.md

 3. Configure environment variables as described above in Vercel (VITE_APP_GH_CLIENT_ID, VITE_APP_GH_CLIENT_SECRET)
 4. Deploy!

+(Note: Your Github Pages deployments will fail if your repo is private and you have a free plan.
+Doesn't matter for Vercel hosting)

 ## Data Structure

 Conversations are stored in Markdown format: